renatogcruz/workshop_parametric_architecture/README.md

 ### Deciding on a Design

-It was agreed by the workshop participants that each phase should observe four types of freedom, inspired by the definition of Free Software and outlined by Fuller and Haque (2008):
+It was agreed by the workshop participants that each phase should observe four types of freedom, inspired by the definition of Free Software:

 > The freedom to run the program for any purpose (freedom 0);